schollz/playlistfromsong/README.rst

 Features
 ---------

-- Similar song matching using last.fm or Spotify (when provided with bearer token)
+- Similar song matching using last.fm or Spotify
 - Automatic downloading of songs
-- Builtin music server for webhooks (IFTT)
+- Builtin music server for webhooks

 Quickstart
 ------------